New York Special Needs Trust Attorneys

 In other words, if SSI is lost the recipient also loses their Medicaid benefits.
 In addition, any benefits previously paid by Medicaid may be recovered.
 As such, one also has to be mindful of bequests from well-meaning grandparents.

-There are two types of special needs trusts.
-First party and third party.
 The first party trust is set up by a parent, grandparent or legal guardian using the child's own money, either through earnings, an inheritance that was left directly to them or, perhaps, a personal injury award.
-These trusts require a “payback” provision, meaning that on the death of the child beneficiary, the trust must pay back the state for an government benefits received.
+These trusts require a “payback” provision, meaning that on the death of the child beneficiary, the trust must pay back the state for any government benefits received.
 In other words, the state is saying that, we will let you use this money for your special needs, but whatever was not needed should go back towards your basic care.
 These trusts require annual reporting and accounting requirements to the state.

-A major issue for parents today is the increased life expectancy of their disabled child.
-With major advances in medical care, many disabled children, who would have in earlier days predeceased their parents, are now surviving them.
-In order to solve this problem, parents often leave a disproportionate share of the estate to the disabled child.
-This can engender hard feelings in siblings who, although agreeable to such an arrangement initially, may find themselves in need of funds later on and resentful of the uneven distribution in favor of the disabled child.
+A major issue for parents today is the increased life expectancy of their special needs child.
+With major advances in medical care, many such special needs children, who would have in earlier days predeceased their parents, are now surviving them.
+In order to solve this problem, parents often leave a disproportionate share of the estate to the special needs child.
+This can engender hard feelings in siblings who, although agreeable to such an arrangement initially, may find themselves in need of funds later on and resentful of the uneven distribution in favor of the special needs child.
 The surviving siblings are often the only support network available for the special needs child so it is all the more important to keep peace and harmony in the family.

-Often, an analysis with the elder law estate planning attorney will reveal that the income from an equal division of the estate will, in fact, be sufficient to provide for the disabled child's needs.
-If such is not the case, “second-to-die” insurance may be purchased to provide for any additional funds needed.
+Often, an analysis with the elder law estate planning attorney will reveal that the income from an equal division of the estate will, in fact, be sufficient to provide for the special needs child's needs.
+If such is not the case, “second-to-die”, or "survivorship life" insurance may be purchased to provide for any additional funds needed.
 These policies are written over both parent's lives.
 Since the insurance company only has to pay when the second parent dies, the premiums are significantly lower than on a single life policy.
 Consideration should also be given to having the policy owned by an Irrevocable Life Insurance Trust, for tax purposes.